How to Use Subclips in Premiere Pro — Make a Shorter Clip From a Longer One

 2. Go to the Menu > Clip > Make Subclip.
 Alternately you can can use the keyboard shortcut Control-U.

 3. This will bring up the Make Subclip window.
 Rename your subclip as you did before in Option 1.
 And this time check the box Restrict Trims to Subclip Boundaries, then click OK.
 The clip will be listed in the Project Panel with a different icon that the other clips.
-You can now drag this subclip into your sequence.The pro or con—depending on how you look at —of creating a subclip this way is that you can no longer extend the length of the subclip in the timeline if you want to or need to.
+You can now drag this subclip into your sequence.The pro or con—depending on how you look at it—of creating a subclip this way is that you can no longer extend the length of the subclip in the timeline if you want to or need to.

 If you have created a subclip without restricted trims, but you decide later that you want to restrict the trims, you can edit the subclip afterwards by going over to the Project panel, right-click the clip, select the Edit Subclip option.
 This will bring up a menu that allows you to check the Restrict Trims to Subclip Boundaries.
 Conversely if you have restricted trims and decide later that you don’t want the feature, you can uncheck the Restrict Trims to Subclip Boundaries there as well.